minodisk/bigquery-runner/README.md

 |---|
 |bigqueryRunner.run|

-Run the query with BigQuery and display the results.
-Run the query on the selected text if text is selected, or on the entire file if no text is selected.
+Run a query in BigQuery and display the results.
+If text is selected, it will run the selected text as a query.
+If no text is selected, the entire file will be executed as a query.

 ### BigQuery Runner: Previous Page